jmorris-dev/smstodo/README.md

-SNS Todo App using Django, Docker Compose, and Twilio
+SMS Todo App using Django, Docker Compose, and Twilio